pureprofile/puresdk/README.md

 # Purpose
-The purspose of this library is to aim developers create applications for the PureProfile Business Platform.
+The purpose of this library is to aim developers create applications for the PureProfile Business Platform.
 The library provides:
-* authentication / authorisation layer
+* authentication / authorization layer
 * navigation through apps and accounts
-* a generic search input which can be utilised by any application as it exports listeners
+* a generic search input which can be utilized by any application as it exports listeners

 # Distribution / Installation
 The library is available through npm, bower and cdn.